 Going sugar free is a big lifestyle change and you have to be willing to make sacrifices and understand that sugar free really means sugar free and even having small amounts will screw everything up.

 By you eliminating sugar 100% from your diet, it’ll make the sugar free transition that much easier.
 In fact, that’s my number one tip for the sugar free lifestyle change – you must give up all added sugar completely and not allow it into your body at all.
 Once you do that for a few days, things should start to get easier and easier as the days go on.

 Going sugar free can be done.
 I promise you.
 I will be posting before and during photos of my lifestyle change and you’ll be able to see the difference in what it did for me and what it can do for you.
 I would have never thought in a million years that I would be eating sugar free and yet, here I am and I’m loving it and I want you to do it too!

-If you’re thinking about going sugar free, check out my other posts, listen to my podcast where I’ve been talking about my lifestyle change for the past couple weeks, email me if you need advice or encouragement (firstname.lastname@example.org) – just take that step and be determined and reach out if you need help.
+If you’re thinking about going sugar free, check out my other posts or email me if you need advice or encouragement (email@example.com) – just take that step and be determined and reach out if you need help.
 It’s worth it, I promise!